Akuli/the-simple-noteprogram/README.md

 #### __Note:__ This program is still being developed, it may be buggy.

-This is a simple note-taking program written in Python 3 with GTK+ 3 aimed at GNU/Linux users.
-It will display a note icon in the system tray.
-The tray icon can be clicked and new notes with a title and a description can be made.
+This is a simple note-taking program written in Python 3 with GTK+ 3 aimed at GNU/Linux users that displays a note icon in the system tray.
+The tray icon can be clicked and notes with a title and a description can be easily made.
 The notes are always saved automatically.

 ## Windows/OSX support

 This application was designed for GNU/Linux users.
 I haven't made a Windows installer (yet) so following these instructions for installing the Windows dependencies will result in many useless programs.
 I've included some Windows instructions anyway just because it's possible to run this program in Windows.

 OSX is not supported in these instructions.
-I don't have a mac so i can't test my applications on OSX.
+I don't have a mac so I can't test my applications on OSX.
 However, installing the dependencies should work the same way it works for Windows and running should work similarly to GNU operating systems.

 ## Downloading and dependencies